cabforum/smime/SBR.md

 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values, in which case the CA SHALL follow its CPS.

 #### 3.2.2.3  CAA Records
+This version of the S/MIME Baseline Requirements does not require the CA to check for CAA records.
+The CAA property tags for issue, issuewild, and iodef as specified in RFC 8659 are not recognized for S/MIME issuance.

 ### 3.2.3  Authentication of individual identity
+If an Applicant subject to this Section 3.2.3 is a natural person, then the CA SHALL verify the Applicant's name, Applicant's address, and the authenticity of the certificate request.

+The CA SHALL verify the Applicant's name using a legible copy, which discernibly shows the Applicant's face, of at least one currently valid government-issued photo ID (passport, drivers license, military ID, national ID, or equivalent document type).
+The CA SHALL inspect the copy for any indication of alteration or falsification.

+The CA SHALL verify the Applicant's address using a form of identification that the CA determines to be reliable, such as a government ID, utility bill, or bank or credit card statement.
+The CA MAY rely on the same government-issued ID that was used to verify the Applicant's name.

+The CA SHALL verify the certificate request with the Applicant using a Reliable Method of Communication.
 ### 3.2.4  Non-verified subscriber information

 ### 3.2.5 Validation of authority

 ### 3.2.6  Criteria for interoperation

+The CA SHALL disclose all Cross Certificates that identify the CA as the Subject, provided that the CA arranged for or accepted the establishment of the trust relationship (i.e. the Cross Certificate at issue).
 ## 3.3  Identification and authentication for re-key requests

 ### 3.3.1  Identification and authentication for routine re-key